hl7ch/ch-vacd/input/pagecontent/TC_E01.md

 ## Test Case E 01: Mergin documents with different language settings

 ### Precondition
-In the EPR of the patient there are several ImmunizationAdministration documents with different languages set.
+In the ehealth ecosystem of the patient there are several ImmunizationAdministration documents with different languages set.

 ### Sequence
 The patient likes to see his immunization status.
 The aggergator process merges all document together to an VaccinationRecord.